gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

-# New CI build permission model
+# New CI build permissions model

 > Introduced in GitLab 8.12.

-GitLab 8.12 has a completely redesigned build permission system.
+GitLab 8.12 has a completely redesigned [build permissions] system.
 You can find all discussion and all our concerns when choosing the current approach in issue [#18994](https://gitlab.com/gitlab-org/gitlab-ce/issues/18994).